MsRCAtN/CNN-fruits-classification/README.md

 ---
 This repo contains an implementation of fruits classification based on Convolutional Neural Network using Keras, visualizing by scikit-learn, matplot for plotting accuracy curves and seaborn for plotting confusion matrixes, interactiving by jupyter notebook.
 The dataset comes from fruit-360[https://www.kaggle.com/datasets/moltean/fruits].
-Special thanks for it.
+Special thanks to it.

 ## Usage